40081168LJ/SET09402/setup/README.md

 # Setup data

-Files in this directory are used to configure GitHub codespaces.
+Files in this directory may be useful for configuring the project and its environment.